bn-l/bn-l-site-blog-pages/src/content/posts/08-12-22-Box-unbox-csharp.md

 ---
-title: "Boxing VS unboxing & stack VS Heap in csharp"
+title: "Boxing vs unboxing & stack vs heap in csharp"
 description: "Conversion from a 'reference type' to a value type and vice versa and what happens on a lower level with memory"
 date: 09-12-22
 draft: false